Plyply99/Plaid/README.md

 Plaid is a tiling window manager for GNOME Shell.
 Tiling, borders, rounded corners, window blur and plenty more.

-Full docs live on the [wiki](https://github.com/Plyply99/Plaid/wiki) — layouts, settings, and troubleshooting.
+Full docs live on the [wiki](https://github.com/Plyply99/Plaid/wiki).

 ## Features